Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 ### NEW Additional Features:

-This additional properties aims for implement full and easy PBR control over your materials that is lacked in the original shaders.
+This additional properties aims to implement full and easy PBR control over your materials that is lacked in the original shaders.

 - Roughness1
 - Roughness2